![]() |

 A Desolate Ice world

 Dione is the densest of Saturn's moons with the exception of Titan.
 It is composed mainly of water ice, but must contain a larger amount of rocky material than Saturn's other ice moons, Tethys and Rhea.
-Dione is very similar to Rhea in composition, although somewhat smaller.
+Dione is very similar to Rhea in composition, although somewhat smaller and much denser.
 Dione is believed to have a rocky core with less ice coverage than Rhea.

 ![]() |